-You do not need to do anything further to have your information shared on an HIE.
-If you do not want Family Connections to share or access your information on an HIE, you may also choose to opt-out of an HIE at any time.
-If you wish to opt-out of an HIE, you must speak with Family Connections staff and complete a Family Connections HIE Opt-Out Form.
+If you are receiving treatment for a substance use disorder, you will need to sign an authorization for us to share your information in an HIE.
+If you are not receiving treatment for a substance use disorder do not need to do anything further to have your information shared on an HIE.
+If you do not want Family Connections to share or access your information on an HIE, you may also choose to opt out of an HIE at any time.
+If you wish to opt out of an HIE, you must speak with Family Connections staff and complete a Family Connections HIE Opt-Out Form.
 Opting out does not prohibit Family Connections from otherwise disclosing your health information based on other authorizations and applicable laws, or by other methods.

-Should you opt-out, any information that has previously been uploaded to the HIE will not be deleted and will continue to be available.
+Should you opt out, any information that has previously been uploaded to the HIE will not be deleted and will continue to be available.
 If you completed a Family Connections HIE Opt-Out Form and change your mind, you may speak with Family Connections staff and complete a Family Connections HIE Opt-Out Cancellation Form.